Broken Garage Door Spring Repair or Replacement

 The Risks of a DIY Broken Spring Repair/Replacement

 Attempting a broken spring replacement/repair job on your own can be tricky — even dangerous.
 Garage door springs are wound tightly, which produces a lot of tension.
 They can snap easily when moved or touched, which can result in a serious injury.
+We do recommend trying to open the garage door if the spring is broken.
 The safer option is to enlist the services of a garage door professional to handle a broken spring repair task.

 Contact Blankenship Garage Doors for Your Broken Spring Replacement Needs in Central Oregon

-If you need a broken spring repair or replacement in Tumalo, Deschutes River Woods or Bend, OR, or anywhere else in Central Oregon, contact the garage door pros at Blankenship Garage Doors.
+If your garage door spring broke, you need a broken spring repair or replacement in Tumalo, Deschutes River Woods or Bend, OR, or anywhere else in Central Oregon, contact the garage door pros at Blankenship Garage Doors.
 Our experienced garage door techs can perform a fast, efficient repair or replacement and have your door working like new in no time.
 Contact us to schedule a convenient service appointment today!